Nick Fortes Player Props: Marlins vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 18th-ranked team ERA among all MLB pitching staffs (4.38).
+- The Pirates have the 18th-ranked team ERA across all MLB pitching staffs (4.41).

-- Pirates pitchers combine to surrender 73 home runs (one per game), the third-fewest in the league.
+- The righty's most recent appearance was on Sunday against the Milwaukee Brewers, when he tossed 4 2/3 innings, surrendering one earned run while allowing four hits.

-- His last time out was on Saturday against the Milwaukee Brewers, when the righty threw five innings, surrendering four earned runs while allowing five hits.
+- In eight games this season, the 24-year-old has an ERA of 4.30, with 6.2 strikeouts per nine innings.
+Opponents are batting .298 against him.

 © 2023 Data Skrive.
 All rights reserved.